rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 The purpose of this merge is to converge our `base` version with the latest PROD changes.

-The diff in the screenshot below tells us that *prod* had some columns added.
+For example, the diff in the screenshot below telled us that *prod* had some columns added.

 ![First Diff](git-1st-diff.png)

-After some "cherry-picking" we end up with this version of accepted differences:
+After some "cherry-picking" we ended up with this version of accepted differences:

 ![Second diff](git-staged-diff.png)

-The merged tree has 2 branches: `master` for the *model DB* and another one for *PROD*,
+The merged tree had 2 branches: `master` for the *model DB* and another one for *PROD*,

 ![Tree before merge](git-tree-before-merge.png)